-You can install additional memory in the computer's memory module socket to increase the amount of RAM.
+This computer is equipped with two memory module sockets beneath the keyboard.
+You can increase the amount of RAM by installing an additional memory or replacing default memories with additional memories.
 This section describes how to install and remove a memory module.